Timboon: Demographics

+In the 2016 census, Timboon had a population of 796, 50.7% female and 49.3% male.
+The median age of the Timboon population was 48 years, 10 years above the national median of 38.
+87.1% of people living in Timboon were born in Australia.
+The other top responses were England 2.2%, New Zealand 1.7%, Netherlands 1.0%, Bulgaria 0.4% and the Philippines 0.4%.
+92.2% of people spoke English at home; the next-most common languages were 0.5% Mandarin and 0.4% Bulgarian.

+In the 2021 census, Timboon had a population of 830, 49.5% female and 50.5% male.
+The median age of the Timboon population was 50 years, 12 years above the national median of 38.
+85.4% of people living in Timboon were born in Australia.
+The other top responses were England 3.0%, New Zealand 1.2%, Netherlands 0.7%, China (excludes SARs and Taiwan) 0.7% and the Philippines 0.6%.
+89.6% of people spoke English at home; the next-most common languages were 0.5% Russian, 0.5% Mandarin and 0.4% Ukrainian.

+Amenities

 Children from the district attend Timboon P-12 School, previously known as Timboon Consolidated School.

-The town also has a hall for the local cub scouts, scouts and venturers and a popular skate park colloquially known as the "Skatey Bowl".
 During heavy winters, the road to the bridge floods over.

-The town has a number of small businesses including an IGA Supermarket, Home Timber & Hardware store, post office, chemist, newsagent, clothing stores, a baker, hairdresser, Commonwealth and National Australia banks, and a laundromat.
+The town has a number of small businesses including an IGA Supermarket, Home Timber & Hardware store, post office, chemist, newsagent, clothing stores, a baker, hairdresser, a National Australia bank branch, and a laundromat.
 There are also a few local farming-related businesses that provide the local farmers with their services.

-The local Holden dealership, Timboon Motors, has been a family owned and operated GMH dealer for over 70 years.
 There are two churches in Timboon located near the school.
 Another, the Anglican church, is on the corner of Barrett and Church streets on the other side of the town.

-Food and drink production

 The former railway station goods shed was renovated and reopened in mid-2008 as a restaurant, which also houses a whisky distillery under the name Timboon Railway Shed Distillery.
 This put the station into use for the first time since being previously used as a Guide Hall.
 The former station site also marks one end of the Camperdown-Timboon Rail Trail.